grpc/proposal/A72-open-telemetry-tracing.md

 needed in each language, which can be similar to the OpenCensus implementation.
 Go already has community support for that.

+With gRPC OpenTelemetry API, users can provide a single composite propagator that combines one or multiple `TextMapPropagator` for their client and server separately.
+OpenTelemetry and its extension packages support multiple text map propagators. gRPC puts all the propagator data into the wire through metadata, and receives all the data specified from the propagator configuration.
+Users can define their own migration path for context propagators in distributed components.
+Configuring gRPC OpenTelemetry with this propagator when dealing with cross-process concerns during migration is straightforward and recommended.
+In the long term, community standardized propagators, e.g. W3C is more encouraged than `GrpcTraceBinPropagator`.
+This also allows users to easily migrate a group of applications with an old propagator to a new propagator.
+An example migration path can be:
+1. Configure server to accept both old and new propagators.
+2. Configure the client with the desired new propagators and to drop the old propagator.
+3. Make the server only accept the new propagators and complete the migration.

 #### GrpcTraceBinPropagator and TextMapGetter/Setter in Java/Go
 The pseudocode below demonstrates `GrpcTraceBinPropagator` and the corresponding gRPC Getter/Setter with an optimization path.